chauby/chauby.github.io/pages/projects.md

 The control of the simple robot arm is with PID joint position controllers.

-There is a robot kinematics model for the two-link arm robot, pleas refer to the source code for details.
+There is a robot kinematics model for the two-link arm robot, pleas refer to the source code on [github](https://github.com/chauby/two_link_arm_in_coppeliasim) for details